BanditTech/WingmanReloaded/main/features.md

 Assign a buff icon to look for, and a capture of the stack count

-Then assign the key you want it to release when it detects full stacks!
+Then assign the key you want it to release and repress when it detects full stacks!

 When configured correctly, it will provide maximum stack release the moment it reaches it.

 ![WingmanReloaded](/images/stack-release.gif)

+## Autofill Metamorph Panel

+> When interacting with the Metamorph Tank inside a map, easily fill the organ selections.

+When properly configured and calibrated, it will select the leftmost organs and then place the cursor over the confirm button.
+Metamorphs become a breeze, instantly fill and go!